konfuzio-ai/konfuzio-sdk/docs/sdk/examples/async_upload_with_callback/index.md

         return '', 200
     ```

-    Now we can create the callback function that will receive the callback responses from the Konfuzio server.
-We simply
-    store the callback response in the `callback_data_dict` and set the `callback_received` event to notify the thread
-    which is sending the files that the callback response has been received and that the files can be updated with the
-    new OCR information.

 7. **Create a function to send your files asynchronously and update them once a callback response is received**

+    Now we can create the function that will send the files to the Konfuzio Server.
+We create a Document object for each
+    file and set the `sync` parameter to `False` to indicate that we want to upload the files asynchronously.
+We also
+    set the `callback_url` parameter to the callback URL we created earlier.

+    We then wait for the callback responses to be received.
+Once the callback response for a Document has been received,
+    we can update it and access the OCR information.

     ```python
     def send_files(file_names):